 2. Remain Present – Digitally

-If the Covid-19 crisis taught us anything, it is that when we can’t be present with each other we can still– kind of– be present through video for important moments.
-Conspire with a friend or family member to help you be virtually present at as significant events in the lives of people you love.
+If the COVID-19 pandemic taught us anything, it is that when we can’t be present with each other we can still– kind of– be present through video for important moments.
+Conspire with a friend or family member to help you be virtually present at significant events in the lives of people you love.
 Nothing can replace your presence, but scheduling to be virtually present can take some of the sting out of your absence

 Good wifi can be spotty when traveling to some areas, but you can plan ahead to be present at important events by booking yourself upgraded lodging, if needed, for the day and making arrangements for another guest at the event or party (NOT the guest of honor) to help coordinate your virtual presence.